 What are the criteria for selecting finalists?

-All applicants must meet the basic eligibility criteria, fully complete the online application and mail supporting documents by the January 18, 2017 deadline.
+Applicants must meet all eligibility criteria and fully complete the online application including the upload of required supporting documents by the January 31, 2018 deadline.
 The program is competitive in nature, and not all applicants will be selected for an award.
-Scholarship finalists will be selected on the basis of demonstrated financial need, academic record, leadership and participation in school or community activities, work experience, an outside appraisal, goals and aspirations, special circumstances, and an essay (written by the applicant) regarding the impact of MS on their life.
+Scholarship finalists will be selected on the basis of demonstrated financial need, academic record, leadership and participation in school or community activities, work experience, an outside appraisal, goals and aspirations, special circumstances, and an essay (written by the applicant) regarding the impact of MS on their life (or impact of scholarship if past recipient).
 The selection process will not be influenced or affected by the actual or perceived race, religion, color, national origin, ancestry, disability, gender, age or sexual orientation of any applicant.
 In addition, donations to the Society or pre-existing relationships with the Society are not part of the evaluation of student merit.

 Back to top